Were You Injured in a Highway Truck Accident?

 Dallas is a major city, with plenty of highways crisscrossing it.
 Passenger cars carry commuters to and from work, and large trucks transport cargo at all hours of the day and night.
 But negligence on the part of a driver or trucking company can lead to a highway accident that leaves people with serious injuries.
-The truck accident attorneys at Tracey & Fox help victims recover the compensation they deserve.
+The truck accident attorneys at Tracey Fox King & Walters help victims recover the compensation they deserve.

 There are many different types of trucks on the highways, and each can cause different types of accidents.
 For example: